AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/cdn-configurations/edit-cdn-config.md

 1. In the **Edit CDN** dialog box, set one or more of the options in the respective drop-down list.

-    The options you see in the dialog box vary depending on if you are using an Adobe-managed CDN or a Customer-managed CDN.
+    The options that you see in the dialog box can vary depending on if you are using an Adobe-managed CDN or a Customer-managed CDN.

 1. Click **Update**.